infojunkie/musicxml-midi/README.md

 - `curl -sSf -F "musicXml=@test/data/salma-ya-salama.musicxml" -F "globalGroove=Maqsum" http://localhost:3000/convert -o "salma-ya-salama.mid"`

 # Theory of operation
-This converter aims to create a valid MMA accompaniment script out of a MusicXML lead sheet.
-To accomplish this, it expects to find the following information in the sheet:
+This converter aims to create a valid MMA accompaniment script out of a MusicXML score.
+The MMA script is then converted to MIDI using the bundled `mma` tool.
+To accomplish this, the converter expects to find the following information in the sheet:

 - Chord information, expressed as [`harmony` elements](https://w3c.github.io/musicxml/musicxml-reference/elements/harmony/).
 MMA recognizes a large number of chords, but MusicXML's harmony representation is more general and can lead to invalid chord names.
 Refer to [chords.musicxml](test/data/chords.musicxml) for a reference on how to express all MMA-supported chords.